AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

 ### New : `transformer_vae_cite/multi.ipynb`
 - **`transformer_vae_cite.ipynb`**: VAE-enhanced Transformer pipeline for CITE (RNA → Protein).
 - **`transformer_vae_multi.ipynb`**: VAE-enhanced Transformer pipeline for MULTI (DNA → RNA).
+**The difference between codes for cite and multi is the multi codes loads and processes data with chunks due to the size of dataset.**
 ---

 ## Algorithm Overview